What does it cost to build an app?

 What does a simple app cost?

-Native or cross-platform — which should I choose?
+Native or cross-platform, which should I choose?

-What does ongoing maintenance cost?
+What does maintenance cost after launch?

-Mainly the store accounts and running costs: the Apple Developer Program is about 99 USD per year (the same for an organization, which is how Klura is enrolling), Google Play is a one-time ~25 USD, and hosting on an edge/serverless stack like Cloudflare Workers and Neon is often only a few hundred kronor a month at small scale.
-Maintenance is the larger ongoing line.
+Plan for roughly 15–20% of the build cost per year.
+For a 300 000 kr app that's about 45 000–60 000 kr annually, covering iOS and Android OS updates, dependency and security patches, and bug fixes.
+On top of that: the Apple Developer Program at about 99 USD a year (same for an organisation, which is how Klura is enrolling), Google Play at a one-time ~25 USD, and hosting that's often only a few hundred kronor a month at small scale.